syncs-usyd/syncs-constitution/constitution.rst

    11. A Technology Events Coordinator (Cyber Security)
    12. And up to a further seven Executive Members, comprising:

-       1. Two additional Industry Liaison
+       1. Two additional Industry Liaisons
        2. An Undergraduate Representative
        3. A Postgraduate Representative
        4. A First Year Representative